-So to you and me, as consumers, there is very little way of us knowing whether the information in our credit history is good enough to pass the check.
+To you and me, as consumers, there is very little way of us knowing whether the information in our credit history is good enough to pass the check.
 One glance at a credit report and you may feel like the 🤯 mind blown 🤯 emoji.
 There’s a lot to understand on your report, and as we said, each lender will be checking against their own criteria.

-So next time you are stood waiting for the results of your credit check, just know that the lender isn’t sat there flipping a coin to decide whether or not you can get your mobile phone on credit, they are following a formula that takes into account your hard work at building your credit history, and also how much you are looking to borrow to decide if you’re worth lending to.
+So next time you are standing waiting for the results of your credit check, just know that the lender isn’t sitting there flipping a coin to decide whether or not you can get your mobile phone on credit.
+They are following a formula that takes into account your hard work at building your credit history, and also how much you are looking to borrow to decide if you’re worth lending to.

 Plan your next steps with a personalised financial plan, especially tailored to you